 Two Ner Yaakov students, Gadol Aaron Stern and Yitzy Lunger, under the direction of Rabbi Benzion Litenatsky, enthralled the audience with their a cappella vocal renditions.

-Dr. Michael Held, Executive Director of the Etta Israel Center, described the recent activities and growth of Etta Israel, now joined with OHEL of New York.
+Dr. Michael Held, Executive Director of the ETTA Center, described the recent activities and growth of ETTA, now joined with OHEL of New York.

 The merger has resulted in an ability to better serve the diverse and growing needs of individuals and families.
-Etta Israel and OHEL are the largest providers of residential services for Jewish adults with special needs in the U.S. There are now over 30 programs for children and adults.
+ETTA and OHEL are the largest providers of residential services for Jewish adults with special needs in the U.S. There are now over 30 programs for children and adults.